 Strategic Partner: applies to Businesses that make a substantial financial contribution to SATSA.
 Strategic Partners are entitled to enjoy SATSA Member benefits and are full Voting Members.

 International Associate: applies to business outside of South Africa who sells destination Southern Africa

+Emerging Association Membership: Open to any association, community or tourism forum that oversees tourism in a township, remote or rural area as well as newly formed associations, with a turnover of less than R 1 million per annum, referred by a SATSA member or through a SATSA project.

 SATSA relies on the information provided by Members in their application and annual review financial documentation to determine their applicable Tier levels.
 Should it be found that a Member has misrepresented their financial information, such Member: